 (a) Step I – release of casual and temporary Employees (excluding any casual or temporary Employees providing coverage for: maternity leave, sick or general sick leave or project work cover off) and/or probationary Employees in the impacted department.

-(b) Step II – voluntary separation of permanent Employees in the impacted department.
+(b) Step II – voluntary separation of permanent and sessional Employees in the impacted department.

-If the necessary reductions are not achieved following implementation of Step I, the Employer will implement a voluntary separation program (the “program”) for all eligible affected permanent Employees in the impacted department.
-In exchange for entering into an Agreement with the Employer, wherein the Employee agrees to irrevocably resign from their employment and execute a full and final release as against the Employer, the eligible Employee shall receive a separation payment that shall be no less than the amount that an Employee would have received had they received pay in lieu of notice in accordance with Article 12.03 and severance pay in accordance with Article 12.04.
+If the necessary reductions are not achieved following implementation of Step I, the Employer will implement a voluntary separation program (the “program”) for all eligible affected permanent and sessional Employees in the impacted department.
+In exchange for entering into an Agreement with the Employer, wherein the Employee agrees to irrevocably resign from their employment and execute a full and final release as against the Employer, the eligible Employee shall receive a separation payment that shall be no less than the amount that an Employee would have received had they received pay in lieu of notice in accordance with Clause 12B.06 and severance pay in accordance with Clause 12B.07.

 The Employer retains the exclusive right to determine the length of time the Program will be open for acceptance in any particular circumstance.